raspberrypi/documentation/configuration/raspi-config.md

-    2 Change User Password           Change password for the default user (pi) 3 Enable Boot to Desktop/Scratch Choose whether to boot into a desktop environment, Scratch, or the command line 4 Internationalisation Options   Set up language and regional settings to match your location 5 Enable Camera                  Enable this Pi to work with the Raspberry Pi Camera 6 Add to Rastrack                Add this Pi to the online Raspberry Pi Map (Rastrack) 7 Overclock                      Configure overclocking for your Pi 8 Advanced Options               Configure advanced settings
+    2 Change User Password           Change password for the default user (pi) 3 Enable Boot to Desktop/Scratch Choose whether to boot into a desktop environment, Scratch, or the command line 4 Internationalisation Options   Set up language and regional settings to match your location 5 Enable Camera                  Enable this Pi to work with the Raspberry Pi camera 6 Add to Rastrack                Add this Pi to the online Raspberry Pi Map (Rastrack) 7 Overclock                      Configure overclocking for your Pi 8 Advanced Options               Configure advanced settings